larryhastings/drafty/README.md

 ## Notes on indexing

 Raft calls for 1-based indexing; that is, the first entry in an array is index 1.
-Like Python, we  use 0-based indexing for the log.
-We therefore us `-1` as the magic value for "leaderCommittedIndex" when the log is empty.
+W instead use 0-based indexing for the log, like a Python array.
+We therefore use `-1` as the magic value for "leaderCommittedIndex" when the log is empty.

 The Raft choice of using 1-based indexing is a bit perplexing--did they initially write it in Pascal?
 Apart from changing to 0-indexing, we more or less adhered to sending values in messages in the spirit of what the Raft protocol requires.
-This required a certain amount of "adding 1 here" and "subtracting 1 there", which is confusing.
+This required a certain amount of "adding 1 here" and
+"subtracting 1 there", which is confusing.
 Doing it this way felt more sane in the context of the weeklong class where we wrote this project, as we felt fidelity to what the Raft paper dictates would be less confusing overall.
 It's remotely possible we'll revisit this decision in the future, slightly altering our wire protocol so our logic can have fewer +1s and -1s for computing indices.

 (In particular, we note that 1-based "the index of the most recent committed entry" is the same number as